GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 +   Subresource CDN load balancing
 +   Headless CMS providers
 +   Sandbox domains for serving untrusted user content (such as googleusercontent.com and githubusercontent.com)
-+   Third-party CDNs that use cookies to serve content that's access-controlled based on the authentication status on the first-party site (for example, profile pictures on social media sites hosted on third-party CDNs)
++   Third-party CDNs that use cookies to serve content that's access-controlled by the authentication status on the first-party site (for example, profile pictures on social media sites hosted on third-party CDNs)
 +   Front-end frameworks that rely on remote APIs using cookies on their requests

 ### How does it work?